 History: This policy revises the previous version of this policy adopted on May 19, 2023, with housekeeping edits from September 7, 2023.
 It was approved by the Board of Trustees on May 17, 2024.
-Interim changes were approved by the President on August 1, 2024.
-Permanent changes were approved by the Board of Trustees on December 13, 2024.
+Interim changes were approved by the President effective August 1, 2024.